Understanding Contrastive Learning Through the Lens of Margins: Conclusion

 \section{Conclusion}

-We analyzed the gradients of InfoNCE loss with margins and found that margins induce a mixture of three different effects: emphasizing positive samples, weighting positive samples differently based on their angles, and alleviating the diminishing gradient effect as the estimated probability approaches the target probability.
+We proposed a novel view on understanding the role of margins using gradient analysis and not relying on decision-boundary-based explanations.
+By analyzing gradients, we discovered that margins have a mixture of four different effects: emphasizing positive samples, weighting positive samples differently based on their angles, scaling gradients by the ratio of sums of exponentiated logits, and alleviating the diminishing gradient effect as the estimated probability approaches the target probability.
 We separated each effect and experimentally demonstrated the significance and limits of each.
-Additionally, we discovered that maximizing each component separately can perform better than controlling the mixture of effects through margins.
-We hope our analysis of how margins affect the gradients of representation learning will help improve self-supervised learning.
+We hope our analysis of how margins affect the gradients of representation learning will help improve contrastive learning and possibly margins themselves.

 \thesection{\Alph{section}}